 - Unlink the parameter that you want to map to the knob.
-The Macro Min and Max buttons for this parameter are now displayed. - 2.
-Move the Ultra or Super Knob to the position that you want the parameter to start mapping from. - 3.
-Move the Parameter Knob to the position that you want the to be the lowest value of the parameter. - 4.
-Press the Macro Min button to set the minimum position. - 5.
-Move the Ultra or Super Knob to the position that you want the parameter to end being controlled from.
+The Macro Min and Max buttons for this parameter are now displayed. - Move the Ultra or Super Knob to the position that you want the parameter to start mapping from.